azhang-github/Team8/Projects/P3/README.md

 ### eatCookie(String Name)

 - **Implementation**: First get the location of pacman's name.
-If the location contains a cookie, remove the cookie from the location, field, and components, increment `cookies`, and return the cookie component.
+If the location contains a cookie, remove the cookie from the location, field, and components, increment `cookies`, add `Type.EMPTY` to the field at that location, and return the cookie component.
 Otherwise return null.
 - **Test**: Written in `TestMapEatCookie.java`.
 The test first adds a Pacman and tries to call `eatCookie` on the map and Pacman.
 However, it will return `null` since there is no cookie at that location.
 The test then adds a cookie at the Pacman's location and calls `eatCookie` again.
 This time it will return the Cookie Component